 Annual Review of Residential Distribution

-Each year, should the situation warrant, the Distribution team will send you an email with your Residential Distribution Overview.
+Each year, the Distribution team will contact you via email with an updated Residential Distribution Overview.
 This email includes:

 - A summary of your current routes

-- If a new neighborhood is developing or an existing neighborhood is undergoing revitalization, check whether it’s included in your distribution area.
+- If a new neighborhood is developing or an existing neighborhood is undergoing revitalization, check to see when it will be best to add this area.
 Our data reflects average home values but may not immediately capture newly emerging areas.
 For brand-new subdivisions that meet our brand guidelines, USPS typically takes 6–12 months to establish a permanent route before mail delivery information becomes available.

 - If you notice a specific area that appears to be missing, reach out to your distribution team to schedule a meeting.
 There are several possible reasons for this, and we’re happy to review them with you.

-- As the local expert on your territory, you may have insights into changes in your area that the Distribution team may not be aware of - such as a new neighborhood developing or an existing neighborhood undergoing revitalization, check whether it’s included in your distribution area.
+- If a new neighborhood is developing or an existing neighborhood is undergoing revitalization, check to see when it will be best to add this area.
 Our data reflects average home values but may not immediately capture newly emerging areas.
 For brand-new subdivisions that meet our brand guidelines, USPS typically takes 6–12 months to establish a permanent route before mail delivery information becomes available.

 - Use the provided lists and lookup tools (such as Melissa Lookup or EDDM) to examine route specifics.